ndpawar1981/Covid-19_Hospital_Capacity_by_State/README.md

 days at each update.
 This reporting method provides a comprehensive picture of hospital utilization within a state in the US by ensuring all hospitals were represented, even if they missed a single day of reporting.

+## Motivation:
+The topic itself is very sensitive as it is one in century pandemic outbreak for entire world.
+Any data associated to this topic always raises questions or concerns and people tend to deep dive more in that.
+The data used in the project is authentic as it is provided by federal government agencies.
+Any conclusion or trend derived from this analysis can be hold true.
+The dataset is rich ranging from year 2020 till 2024 with more than 100 different columns.
+It is time series data reported every day for given years.
+There is sufficient volume of data to run analysis through it.

+## Data Questions: